evilcyber.com

 Home Cardio Equipment?

 Last but not least, let’s not neglect cardio.
-In summer, this is a no-brainer: you need a bike, roller skates, inline skates or a pair of running shoes (check here for some tips on those) or whatever else is used to do what tickles your fancy.
+In summer, this is a no-brainer: get a bike, roller skates, inline skates or a pair of running shoes (check here for some tips on those) or whatever else you need to do what tickles your fancy.

 But what in winter?
 Running is not that much fun in eight inches of snow.
-And yet it doesn’t have to be a stationary bike, elliptical trainer or treadmill to keep you fit.
+You still don’t need a stationary bike, elliptical trainer or treadmill to keep fit.
 If you can afford one of those and have the room, good.
 If not, think back to what kids liked to play with before there were Playstations, internet and, well, color television: jump ropes.

 Sailor jumping rope

-A sailor aboard the USS Enterprise jumps rope
+A sailor aboard the USS Enterprise (the other one) jumps rope.

-Jumping rope can be fun and surprisingly difficult.
-At the beginning you will probably be more worried about where your legs and the rope are at any given moment.
-But later on should find that 10 minutes of this activity can be one of the most exhaustive things you tried in your life.
-This one here costs about ten dollars and should last you for a long time.
+Jumping rope is fun and surprisingly difficult.
+At the beginning you’ll worry more about where your legs and the rope are at any given moment.
+Later on you’ll find that 10 minutes of it is one of the most exhaustive things you tried in your life.
+This rope here costs about ten dollars and should last you for a long time.

 Adding It Up